Digital Health Hype Circle 2021

 Blockchain in Healthcare - Blockchain technology applications in healthcare shows promise for solving issues such as its used in EHR distribution of data and nationwide interoperability.
 However, more research, trials and experiments must be carried out to ensure a secure and established system is implanted before using blockchain technology on a large scale in healthcare.

-Previous Digital Health Hype Cycles can be found by clicking on the links below ..
+Previous Digital Health Hype Circles can be found by clicking on the links below ..

 If you would like to discuss any references in this blog post please email firstname.lastname@example.org